thomas-fossati/draft-kat/draft-bft-rats-kat.md

 ~~~
 {: #fig-arch title="Architecture"}

-The Presenter generates the IK, which contains a public key (pkT) and a private key (skT), for example
+The Presenter triggers the generation of the IK.
+The IK
+consists of a public key (pkT) and a private key (skT).
-using the following API call:
+The Presenter may, for example, use the following API call
+to trigger the generation of the key pair for a given
+algorithm and to obtain a key handle (key_id).

 ~~~~
 key_id = GenerateKeyPair(alg_id)
 ~~~~

-The private key is created and stored such that it is only accessible to the
+The private key is created and stored such that it is only
-KAS rather than to the Presenter.
+accessible to the KAS rather than to the Presenter.

 Next, the KAS needs to trigger the creation of the Platform
-Attestation Token (PAT) by the Platform Attestation Service component.
-The PAT needs
+Attestation Token (PAT) by the Platform Attestation Service.
-to be linked to the Key Attestation Token (KAT).
-The Key Attestation Token (KAT) includes
+The PAT needs to be linked to the Key Attestation Token (KAT)
+and this linkage can occur in a number of ways.
+One approach
+is described in this specification in {{bundle}}.
+The Key
-the public key of the IK (pkT) and is then signed with the Key Attestation Key (KAK).
+Attestation Token (KAT) includes the public key of the IK
+(pkT) and is then signed with the Key Attestation Key (KAK).

-To ensure freshness of the PAT and the KAT a nonce is used, as suggested by the RATS
+To ensure freshness of the PAT and the KAT a nonce is used,
-architecture {{-rats-arch}}.
-Here is the symbolic API call to request a KAT and a PAT, which
+as suggested by the RATS architecture {{-rats-arch}}.
+Here
+is the symbolic API call to request a KAT and a PAT, which
 are concatinated together as the CAB.

 ~~~~
 cab = createCAB(key_id, nonce)
 ~~~~

-Once the CAB has been sent by the Presenter to the Recipient, the Presenter has to
+Once the CAB has been sent by the Presenter to the Recipient,
-demonstrate possession of the private key.
-The signature operation uses the private
+the Presenter has to demonstrate possession of the private key.
-key of the IK (skT).
+The signature operation uses the private key of the IK (skT).
 How this proof-of-possession of the private key is accomplished
-depends on the details of the usage protocol and is outside the scope of this specification.
+depends on the details of the usage protocol and is outside the
+scope of this specification.

-The Recipient of the CAB and the proof-of-possession data (such as a digital signature)
+The Recipient of the CAB and the proof-of-possession data (such
-first extracts the PAT and the KAT.
-The PAT and the KAT may need to be
+as a digital signature) first extracts the PAT and the KAT.
+The
+PAT and the KAT may need to be conveyed to a Verifier.
+If the
-conveyed to a Verifier.
-If the PAT is in the form of attestation results the checks can
+PAT is in the form of attestation results the checks can be
-be performed locally at the Recipient, whereby the following checks are made:
+performed locally at the Recipient, whereby the following checks
+are made:

-- The signature protecting the PAT MUST pass verification when using available trust anchor(s).
+- The signature protecting the PAT MUST pass verification when
+using available trust anchor(s).
-- The PAT MUST be checked for replays, which can be checked by comparing the nonce included
+- The PAT MUST be checked for replays, which can be checked by
-  in one of the claims and matching it against the nonce provided to the attester.
+comparing the nonce included in one of the claims and matching
+it against the nonce provided to the attester.
-- The claims in the PAT MUST be matched against stored reference values.
+- The claims in the PAT MUST be matched against stored reference
+values.
 - The signature protecting the KAT MUST pass verification.
-- The KAT MUST be checked for replays using the nonce included in the KAT definition (see
+- The KAT MUST be checked for replays using the nonce included in
-{{fig-kat-cddl}}).
+the KAT definition (see {{fig-kat-cddl}}).

-Once all these steps are completed, the verifier produces the attestation result and
+Once all these steps are completed, the verifier produces the
-includes (if needed) the IK public key (pkT).
+attestation result and includes (if needed) the IK public key (pkT).

 # Key Attestation Token Format